I Found Real Makeup Tutorials From The 1950s — & Tried Them All

 I got my hands on a pamphlet of real makeup tutorials from the '50s — so naturally, I tasked myself with following along as closely as possible.
 What started as a fun glimpse at a bygone era quickly became a conversation around the cultural, social, and economic impact of makeup, which you can watch in the video above.

-Max Factor Pan Stik Foundation, not sold in the US; Bésame Black Cream Mascara, $20, available at Bésame; Ben Nye Cake Eye Liner, $10, available at Camera Ready Cosmetics; Bésame Crimson Cream Rouge, $18, available at Bésame; Bésame Vanilla Brightening Powder, $22, available at Bésame; Guerlain KissKiss Cream Lip Color in Red Insolence, $37, available at Sephora; Mayvenn Short Bob Wig, $220, available at Mayvenn.
+Max Factor Pan Stik Foundation, £5.30, available at Amazon; Bésame Black Cream Mascara, £31.47, available at Bésame; Ben Nye Cake Eye Liner, £7.90, available at Justmylook; Bésame Crimson Cream Rouge, £31.00, available at Bésame; Bésame Vanilla Brightening Powder, £32.02, available at Bésame; Guerlain KissKiss Cream Lip Colour in Red Insolence, £22, available at JP Parmacy.

 Advertisement